xiaoyiwong/Web-Privacy-Inspector/README.md

 4. Click load unpacked and find the directory where you have downloaded the extension file.
 5. Select the folder and enable the extension in the extension tab.
 6. Done!
 Now you can go to any website and use the extension to see all the trackers that are tracking you.

+After using the extension for awhile, do fill in this post-usage questionnaire to help me gauge its effectiveness: https://forms.gle/AGRz3Je5r5S5UuPEA